ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

     }
 }
 ```
--The example above shows a dynamic answer that is based on a list of dates generated by, this extends the usage of the map operator
+-The example above shows a dynamic answer that is based on a list of dates generated by a function, this extends the usage of the [map operator
-that was implemented in order to support dynamic answer options.
+that was implemented in order to support dynamic answer options](https://github.com/ONSdigital/eq-questionnaire-validator/blob/master/doc/decisions/0010-dynamic-answer-options.md#resolving-the-value-for-self).
-- Similarly to the example based on an answer value source, a unique identifer such as the answer value generated would need to
-be generated in order to be appended to the answer `id` prefix.
+- Similarly to the example based on an answer value source, a unique identifer such as the answer value for the item being processed would need to be appended to the answer `id` prefix at runtime in order to generate a unique answer `id`.

 ## Downstream Processing

 We need to be able to identify which dynamic answers have been answered when sending the payload downstream to SDC.

-For Dynamic Answers driven by list collector sources, to do this we would need to include the `list_item_id` for the answered item.
+For Dynamic Answers driven by list collector sources, to do this, we would need to include the `list_item_id` for the answered item.
 As a result,
 the answer payload sent downstream would only contain the prefixed `answer_id` and not the one that is dynamically generated at run time with the appended `list_item_id` outlined above e.g.
 ```
 answer_id: "some-id"
 list_item_id: a